Nolan-Tonthat/sql-challenge/README.md

   * Remember to specify the data types, primary keys, foreign keys, and other constraints.

   * For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely    identify a row.
+Otherwise, create a composite key., which takes two primary keys to uniquely    identify a row.

   * Be sure to create the tables in the correct order to handle the foreign keys.